 There’s no escaping the results of a treatment that hasn’t gone to plan.
 Facial disfigurement is there for everyone to see and can cause huge mental and physical pain for anyone affected.
 It can also mean a very large claim for compensation for the damage done and the consequential suffering.

-That’s why all Botox and dermal fillers practitioners need treatment and professional liability insurance.
+That’s why all practitioners need Botox and dermal fillers insurance (also known as treatment liability insurance).
 It takes care of claims that you’ve caused a client illness, bodily injury or (dare we say it) death.
 Also, that you’ve been negligent in your treatment of them.